pilrhealth/documentation/README.md

 =========================

-This repository contains the source files for generating the PiLR Health documentation, found at <<URL_HERE>>.
-Versions of the docs can also be built in PDF format.
+This repository contains the source files for generating the PiLR Health documentation.
+The live version can be found at <http://pilrhealth.github.io/documentation]>.

 ## Contribute